kevinolega/callcentertrainingtips/_posts/2016-05-20-mproving-english.md

 1. **Introduction**.

 Who are you?

 Where are you from?

 How do you spend your free time?
 What makes you awesome?

 2. **Tell stories**.

 What are you good at?

 What challenges have you faced recently and how did you overcome it?

 3. **Give instructions**.

 How do you commute from Makati to your house?

 How do you prepare you favorite meal?

 4. **Ask questions**.

 Questions about call center.

 Questions about love life.

 Questions you ask someone to determine if they make a good friend.

 People who don't ask questions are often perceived as dumb people pretending to be smart.

 The quality of your life is determined by how good you are at asking questions.

 Write these down.

-Say them out loud.&nbsp; Do they sound right?
-If yes keep going.&nbsp; If no,&nbsp; make corrections.
+Say them out loud.

+Do they sound right?

+If yes keep going.

+If no, make corrections.

 Keep going until you have everything you need to say and want to say.